bobuk/hiring-here/Senior_DevOps.md

 ### Education and Experience

 - Bachelor's degree in Computer Science, Information Technology, or a related field.
-- 5+ years of experience in DevOps and cloud engineering.
+- 5+ years of experience in DevOps, system administration, and infrastructure engineering.

 ### Technical Expertise

-- Strong experience with cloud services (AWS, Google Cloud, etc.).
 - Proficient in Linux system administration.
+- Strong Experience managing on-prem servers, virtualization platforms, and networking.
+- Experience with cloud services (AWS, Google Cloud, etc.).
 - Familiar with containerization and orchestration (Docker, Kubernetes).
 - Experience with monitoring and logging tools (Prometheus, Grafana, etc.).
 - Strong scripting skills (Python, Bash).

 ### Security and Compliance